kireerik/refo/README.md

 	<br>Powerful developer experience meets lightweight output.
 </p>

+**Effortless Static Site Generation with Flexibility**

+Feeling overwhelmed by the static site generator landscape?
+Refo offers a refreshingly simple and customizable approach **built entirely on Node.js**.

+Unlike Jekyll, Gatsby, Astro and others, we let you leverage the power of Node.js modules directly.
+This means you can generate any kind of website you can imagine, all with the flexibility of your favorite Node.js libraries and servers.

+**Key benefits:**
+- **Effortless Development**: Edit your modules and see instant updates thanks to hot reloading.
+- **Unmatched Flexibility**: Import `SVG`s, utilize `raw` imports, and `style` your components with ease.
+- **Data-Driven Content**: Craft resumes, portfolios, or any data-driven website with ease.
+- **Highly Customizable**: No rigid folder structures, minify class names, or even swap out SolidJS for React – it's entirely up to you.

+**Go beyond the limitations of traditional static site generators.
+Embrace the power and flexibility of `refo` for your next project!**

 <p align="center">
 	<a title="Node.js" href="https://nodejs.org/en/"><img alt="Node.js" src="https://upload.wikimedia.org/wikipedia/commons/d/d9/Node.js_logo.svg" width="" height="100"></a>
 	&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;<a title="Fast, disk space efficient package manager | pnpm" href="https://pnpm.io/"><img alt="pnpm" src="https://d33wubrfki0l68.cloudfront.net/aad219b6c931cebb53121dcda794f6180d9e4397/17f34/assets/images/pnpm-standard-79c9dbb2e99b8525ae55174580061e1b.svg" width="" height="100"></a>